ChicK00o/Unity-Localization/README.md

 Future Work
 ===========
 Right now everything relies on an object being manually added to the Localizer class.
-The localizer keeps an internal list of objects, this list is never pruned.
-There needs to be a limit (every 20 objects?) that triggers a prune of the list when it is reached.
+The localizer keeps an internal list of objects, this list is only pruned when the system is relocalized.
+Realistically, the system will not be relocalized during runtime, there needs to be an insert count (every 20 objects?) that triggers a prune of the list when it is reached.
 With every obejct needing to be manually added, there is tight coupling between Localizer and localized text.
 Ideally the ```Localize``` function should be an [Event](https://gist.github.com/gszauer/6554489).

 Ideally, localized text should be loaded from a server and cached locally.
 The LocalizedDocument should be responsible for this.